DG-Enhanced Hecke and KLR Algebras: The isomorphism theorems

-\begin{prop} The DG-algebras $(\widehat\cR(\nu),d_\Lambda)$ and $(R^\Lambda(\nu),0)$ are quasi-isomorphic. \end{prop} \begin{proof} It is proved in \cite[Proposition 4.14]{naissevaz3} that the DG-algebras $(\cR(\nu),d_\Lambda)$ and $(R^\Lambda(\nu),0)$ are quasi-isomorphic.
+\begin{prop} The homology of the DG-algebra $\big(\widehat\cR(\nu),d_\Lambda\big)$ is concentrated in degree $0$ and is isomorphic to $R^\Lambda(\nu)$. \end{prop} \begin{proof} It is proved in \cite[Proposition 4.14]{naissevaz3} that the homology of the DG-algebra $(\cR(\nu),d_\Lambda)$ is concentrated in degree $0$ and is isomorphic to $R^\Lambda(\nu)$.
 The same proof with minor modifications applies to our case.
-(We just have to replace polynomials by power series.) \end{proof}
+We just have to replace polynomials by power series. \end{proof}